Christopher Monckton, 3rd Viscount Monckton of Brenchley: Article on homosexuality (2014)

 Monckton returned to the subject of homosexuality in a November 2014 article for the WorldNetDaily website describing the campaign of Councillor Rosalie Crestani in the City of Casey, near Melbourne, Australia.
 In the article, he claims that "official survey after official survey had shown that homosexuals had an average of 500-1,000 partners in their sexually active lifetime, and that some had as many as 20,000."
-In this article, he used (instead of, say, the LGBT initialism) "QWERTYUIOPASDFGHJKLZXCVBNM" — a fanciful and overly-long parody term formed by typing every key on a QWERTY keyboard in order — which he then shortened to "QWERTYs".
+In this article, he used (instead of the actual LGBT initialism) "QWERTYUIOPASDFGHJKLZXCVBNM" — a fanciful and overly-long parody term formed by typing every key on a QWERTY keyboard in order — which he then shortened to "QWERTYs".
 "That ought to cover every real or imaginary form of sexual deviancy they may dream up," he wrote.

-"Now, I'm not sure where Viscount Monckton is getting his statistics," wrote UKIP leader Nigel Farage in The Independent, "but to frame these comments as he has is both deeply offensive and fundamentally wrong."
+"Now, I'm not sure where Viscount Monckton is getting his statistics," wrote (then) UKIP leader Nigel Farage in The Independent, "but to frame these comments as he has is both deeply offensive and fundamentally wrong."